-All eligible applications are evaluated by a panel of arts or cultural professionals from outside the region in a public panel review process.
 Panelists are chosen to represent a cross-section of professionals qualified to provide expert knowledge of specific arts or cultural disciplines, as well as for their management experience, professional knowledge of the sector and prior panel experience.
 CAC staff and trustees take every effort to ensure that the panel is diverse in all respects.
 All panelists receive an honorarium for their service.

-CAC staff members provide eligible grant applications and support materials to panelists approximately four weeks prior to the panel review meeting in order to allow panelists sufficient time for their evaluation.
-During the panel review meeting, the panel will evaluate all eligible applications based on CAC Funding Criteria: Public Benefit; Artistic and Cultural Vibrancy; and Organizational Capacity.
-For more information see the Funding Criteria on page 10.
+CAC staff members provide eligible grant applications and support materials to panelists approximately four weeks prior to the scoring deadline in order to allow panelists sufficient time for their evaluation.
+During the online panel review, each panelist will evaluate and comment on all eligible applications based on CAC Funding Criteria: Public Benefit; Artistic and Cultural Vibrancy; and Organizational Capacity.
+Applicants will be able to review panelist feedback on our website after panel.
+For more information on the Funding Criteria, refer to page 9.

-CAC staff chairs the panel review, but does not score or provide opinions on applications.
+CAC staff monitors the online panel review, but does not score or provide opinions on applications.
 Staff will manage all administrative and logistical actions necessary to conduct a successful panel review: provide panelists all documentation necessary to evaluate applications effectively; inform the panel in matters of CAC policy and procedures; and provide all available objective information regarding an applicant to the panel.